GoogleCloudPlatform/generative-ai/gemini/sample-apps/accelerating_product_innovation/SETUP.md

 ### Environment Setup

-1. Ensure that the `configure_resources` script is in the directory containing the solution's code.
+1. Ensure that the `configure_resources.sh` script is in the directory containing the solution's code.
-2. Edit the file named `env.txt` within the same directory and populate it with the same values as mentioned above.
+2. Create a `.env` file within the same directory and populate it with the same values as mentioned above.
 3. Create a `.env` file in the 'cloud_functions' directory and populate it with necessary environment variables as mentioned above.

 ### Execute the Script